Driver who did burnouts at a north Auckland marae apologises

 The driver who did burnouts on the grounds of a north Auckland marae has given an initial apology to some of its trustees and kaumātua in a hui (meeting) on Sunday evening.

-On Saturday at 2.01pm, the driver drove a Mazda Mx5 through the waharoa (entrance archway) at Te Aroha Pā Marae and onto the ātea (courtyard) to do skids.
+On Saturday at 2.01pm, the driver drove a Mazda MX-5 through the waharoa (entrance archway) at Te Aroha Pā Marae and on to the ātea (courtyard) to do skids.

-Videos and photos of the incident have been circulating widely across social media, which urged the driver to come forward.
+Videos and photos of the incident have been circulating widely across social media, which prompted the driver to come forward.

 Te Aroha Pā marae trustee Margie Tukerangi said she was approached by the family on Sunday afternoon who wanted to know what they could do to fix the situation.